Create legacy boot image

 Note: Before installing Windows to your client PC's hard disk, make sure the BIOS is set to Legacy (or Legacy + UEFI) mode and is not set in UEFI boot mode (Figure 1).

-- When you create a USB bootable drive to Install OS use Media creation tool.
+- When you create a USB bootable drive to Install OS use the Media creation tool.

 - Install the client OS system and Install the latest patches of Windows as well as the service packs if available.